 What is the Matrix?

 The Matrix is an analogy for the folklore of our worldview.
-Learning to detach yourself from programming of this cultural folklore is the only way to you can think and be free.
-It is a sectarian worldview.
-A paradigm which programs harmful bias and prejudice.
+Learning to detach yourself from the programming of this cultural folklore is the only way you can think and be free.
+It is a sectarian worldview, a paradigm that programs harmful bias and prejudice.
 This programming controls and exploits people for profit.

-It maintains control by denying science and rejecting any evidence or logical argument which contradicts their beliefs in mythology and superstition.
+It maintains control by denying science and rejecting any evidence or logical argument that contradicts its mythology and superstition beliefs.
 Realize that as long as you remain under the authority of this social construct, it will dominate your life.
-It will keep you a mental slave.
+It will keep you an indentured servant.
 Do you want to see how to unplug from the Matrix?
 Are you ready to unplug, or would you rather stay plugged in and under the control of the system?

 In this analogy matrix is the Abrahamic religions.
 These are the three major organized religions of Christianity, Islam, and Judaism.
 (1) They control nearly half of the population of the world.
 (2).
 Because of their social mass, they control much of the cultural narrative through their folklore.
 Even if you do not believe in the mythology of these religions, you still feel the effects of its reach in your life.

 When these religions control a culture, they can infect the government.
 In this way, they can install their beliefs as law.
 Then, they can justify their religious discrimination, bias, and prejudice.